 - identify insecure WordPress defaults that could give them some leverage against your website,

 - find security weaknesses that could give them information to help them launch more sophisticated attack, such as developers leftover files, database exports and disclosure of sensitive information.

 The above activity is very easy to detect.
 Automated tools that scan websites create a lot of noise, so you can create notification rules in WP Security Audit Log to get alerted via email or SMS when your website is scanned or is a target of a brute force attack.
 Here is how;

 Detecting Automated WordPress Security Scans

-- Alert 6007 for 404 errors generated by logged in users,
+- Event ID 6007 for 404 errors generated by logged in users,

-- Alert 6023 for 404 errors generated by anonymous users.
+- Event ID 6023 for 404 errors generated by anonymous users.

-The WP Security Audit Log plugin can alert via email when your WordPress is being scanned for vulnerabilities.
-To receive such alerts simply enable the 404 HTTP errors alert from the Recommended Email Security Notifications tab in the Email Notifications menu node, as shown in the below screenshot.
+To receive an email or SMS notification when your website is being automatically scanned, enable the 404 HTTP errors alert from the Recommended Email Security Notifications tab in the Email Notifications menu node.

 - Create a new username and use it to retain backdoor access,